 So, I am continuing that journey.
 I used to own an public relations event business planning week-long journeys for international journalists to the US.
 Now, I have revived that business but with a twist—combining my passions and past experience with my future goals.
 My mission is to pass on my experiences, and the experience of others, through inspiration, retreats, speaking events, and making connections with others desiring change.

-Read more about how we work together through the retreats and group speaking events.
+Read more about how we work together through our Retreats for Change.